 Area control games, also known as area majority games or majority influence games, are a genre of games that allow players to fight for control of an area (usually a board) at the same time.
-Typically, multiple players can occupy the same place but only the player who has control or majority of their pieces wins the space and points.
+Typically, multiple players can occupy the same place but only the player who has control (or majority) of their pieces wins the space and points.

-This type of game is known for being highly strategic, in which players need to have full spacial awareness of the entire board and their opponents.
+This type of game is known for being highly strategic, in which players need to have full spatial awareness of the entire board and their opponents.
 It’s one of my favorite genres/mechanics in games and always has my friends leaving the table talking about what could have been done differently.

 Let’s dive in and find out which games really take control.

 Our Top Picks for Best Area Control Board Games

 In a hurry?
 Check out our favorites below.

 I feel like I talk about Twilight Imperium a lot.

 Every time I debate about whether I should put it into the list I get into the same cyclical argument with myself.
 I talk about it too much.
 It’s awesome.
 Then I remember the epic stories that have been created around a table of friends and Twilight Imperium and I decide to put it in.